MohdIrfan12/MVVM-Architecture/README.md

 https://martinfowler.com/eaaDev/OrganizingPresentations.html#runningExample
 MVVM is just an extension of that Presentation Model.

-This project is influenced from concepts Vasiliy Zukanov talks about in his android architecture Thought he modeled his architecture around MVC, This is my attempt to model same concepts around MVVM.
-From my propestive android activities, fragments, adapters are best suitable for MVVM's binders component.
+This project is inspired by notions discussed in Vasiliy Zukanov's Android Architecture series.
+Though he based his design on MVC, here is my attempt to base the same notions on MVVM.
+According to my preliminary - Android activity, fragments and adapters are most suited for MVVM's binders component.